 17 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ('climate change mitigation') and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214 environmentally sustainable not take into sustainable economic activities under the EU Taxonomy.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214 yet available ad among others have greenhouse gas emission levels corresponding to the are environmentally sustainable investments that do account the criteria for environmentally not take into sustainable economic activities under the EU Taxonomy.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2023.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2023.For nuclear energy, the criteria include comprehensive safety and waste management rules sustainable investment objective.

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas corresponding to the investments that do account the criteria for environmentally
+Transitional activities are activities for which low-carbon alternatives are not indexes to measure whether the financial product attains the